-Cheiron Holdings Ltd. (CHL) announced today the signing of a service contract for the Altamira asset part of Petróleos Mexicanos’ 2012 bid round.
+Cheiron Petroleum Corporation (CPC) announced today the signing of a service contract for the Altamira asset part of Petróleos Mexicanos’ 2012 bid round.

-The signing was through CHL’s recently incorporated Mexican SPV Compañía Petrolera de Altamira (CPA) with an effective start date to the contract of 1 October 2012.
+The signing was through CPC’s recently incorporated Mexican SPV Compañía Petrolera de Altamira (CPA) with an effective start date to the contract of 1 October 2012.

 Altamira is a service contract for Pemex as field owner; the field’s current 2P reserves are estimated at c.
 10 million barrels of oil with substantial upside potential.

 CPC is currently in process of preparing its Field Development Plan, which includes a major drilling program as well as several technological improvement pilots that, once successful, are expected to have strong impact on the current daily production levels.